rodrigopmello/mercadolivre-webscrapper/README.md

 ```

-The web-crawler works as one of the agents' actuators, responsible for retrieving information about some specific item.
+The web-scrapper works as one of the agents' actuators, responsible for retrieving information about some specific item.
 Following is a quick explanation of how it can work during the agent's reasoning cycle:
 ```
 1. Agent's sensors retrieve data about a specific item from the web.
 2. Neural network can learn and improve an existing plan, which could improve an agent's strategy.